Amber Flag registrations are currently closed.

 By joining Pieta’s Amber Flag movement, you’ll be part of a community across Ireland working together to break the stigma surrounding mental health.

-Sign up today and help to create a brighter, healthier future by promoting positive mental health in your community.
+Keep an eye on this page for sign-up notice.
+You can help create a brighter, healthier future by promoting positive mental health in your community.